 This is instruction to servants includes slaves, servants, employees, and anyone else who does service for someone else.

 So God has no partially when it comes to master or slaves, or stations in life.
 He is fair to everyone.
-From the perspective of God being no respecter of persons, it is not surprising that Paul mentions (in I Timothy 1:9-10) "kidnappers" or "slave-dealers" in one breath with murders and sodomites, as those against whom the law of God thunders its denunciations.
+From the perspective of God being no respecter of persons, it is not surprising that Paul mentions (in I Timothy 1:9-10) "kidnappers" or "slave-dealers" in one breath with murderers and sodomites, as those against whom the law of God thunders its denunciations.
 All of those individuals are lumped together in one breath.

 Christianity includes definite guidelines for human action in every area of life.
 No Christian should ever be afraid to condemn slavery or any other human action that causes suffering.
 I say this because, in the last days, people do just that.
 They are afraid to orally condemn specific evil actions.
 So we see today even Christians cowering to the thought of stating outrightly that homosexuality, or abortion, is wrong.
 We all tend to cower in that way.